 Today, Ipsos Mori released a poll which has Labour on 42%; 5% ahead of the Conservatives.
 On a day in which Starmer's Labour is seen to be making progress, it's sad it is mired by a political fallout.
 But on Starmer’s part, this was the right thing to do.

-Daniel is a political activist and Senior Associate Editor of Liberal Base.
+Daniel is a political activist and an Associate Editor of Liberal Base.
 His interests are in populism, democratic crisis, western party politics and automation.
 He tweets @danny_hod and blogs at dannyhodson.com